|Daily Income Fund (HDIXX)||$1.00||0.00%|

 Total returns include interest, capital gains, dividends and distributions.

-The BofA Merrill Lynch 1 – 5 Year U.S. Treasury Index measures the performance of short-term U.S. Treasury securities.
+The ICE BofA ML 1-5 Year U.S. Treasury Index measures the performance of short-term U.S. Treasury securities.
 The The ICE BofA ML 1-5 Year Corp./Gov. Index and Bloomberg Barclays U.S. Agg Index measures the performance of U.S. government and investment-grade corporate debt.
-The Standard & Poor’s 500 Stock Index is a broad-based measure of U.S. stock market performance and includes 500 widely held common stocks.
 The Standard & Poor’s 500 Value Index measures the performance of the large-capitalization value sector in the US equity market.
 It is a subset of the S&P 500 Index and consists of those stocks in the S&P 500 Index exhibiting the strongest value characteristics.
 The Russell 1000 Growth Index measures the performance of the large-cap growth segment of the U.S. equity universe.
 The Russell 2000 Index is a subset of the Russell 3000 Index representing approximately 10% of the total market capitalization of that Index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
 The MSCI EAFE Index is an equity index which captures large and mid-cap representation across developed markets countries around the world, excluding the US and Canada.
 It is not possible to invest directly in an index.